manassaloi/manassaloi.github.io/_posts/2020-01-01-getting-shit-done-happiness.markdown

 I have written about my workflow [here](https://manassaloi.com/2016/01/14/11-habits-change-life.html), [here](https://manassaloi.com/2019/03/05/55-books-read.html), [here](https://manassaloi.com/2019/03/08/how-to-learn.html) and [here](https://manassaloi.com/2019/11/24/build-measure-learn.html), and [here](https://manassaloi.com/2019/03/07/macro-micro-learning.html).

 I guess most of the things mentioned in the posts above are tactical.
 They don't talk about why and how I do certain things.
-This post talks about some of the concepts I learned in the last decade, which have not only helped me get more shit done but also improve my overall happiness.
+This post talks about some of the concepts I learned in the last decade that have not only helped me get more shit done, but also improve my overall happiness.

 **1/ Opportunity costs**